 "It's not just Spotify personally.
 They're cool people," she continues.
 "But these corporations, they own all their intern content."
-She did receive a stipend during her internship — a stipend that was more generous than what many companies may offer — but it's no substitute for a real salary or other remuneration.
+She was paid and received a stipend during her internship — more generous than what many companies may offer — but it's no substitute for a real salary.
 "Stipend — that word alone doesn't sound right for major ideas, but that's it [for pay.]
 How would you have any idea when you're onboarding that you're going to create something so groundbreaking?"

 To be clear, Ham doesn't want to make it sound like she didn't enjoy her experience.
 "It was a good internship, and I had a good time," she says.
 She loved the people she worked with.
 But it's the extractive nature of internships that's the core of the problem.
 "The things that I enjoyed the most about Spotify were very perk-related — they have a lot of snacks, they have nap rooms.
 But I feel like I have to distance myself a bit from all those benefits because that doesn't translate into any type of compensation for such a large idea."